aixoio/flogle/README.md

 To make a database for Fogle run the database.sql file in MySQL.
 Open info_tmp.php and enter your info.

+# Uploading

+When you upload flogle to your website remove the grep.py file.

 # Libs

 md5: https://cdnjs.cloudflare.com/ajax/libs/blueimp-md5/2.12.0/js/md5.min.js